mattpolzin/JSONAPI/README.md

 ### `JSONAPI.Attributes`

-The `Attributes` of an `ResourceObjectDescription` can contain any JSON encodable/decodable types as long as they are wrapped in an `Attribute`, `ValidatedAttribute`, or `TransformedAttribute` `struct`.
+The `Attributes` of a `ResourceObjectDescription` can contain any JSON encodable/decodable types as long as they are wrapped in an `Attribute`, `ValidatedAttribute`, or `TransformedAttribute` `struct`.

 To describe an attribute that may be omitted (i.e. the key might not even be in the JSON object), you make the entire `Attribute` optional:
 ```swift